sethmanheim/event-hubs-dotnet-importfromweb/README.md

 In the appSettings section, at a minimum enter

 * The **connection string to your Service Bus**.
 To find it, in the original [Azure management portal](http://manage.windowsazure.com), select Service Bus from the left nav menu, highlight your Namespace Name in the right pane, and click on Connection Information at the bottom of the page.
 In the Access connection information window that opens, highlight and copy the Connection String shown.
+In the new [Azure management portal](http://ms.portal.azure.com), select Browse from the left nav menu, pick Service bus namespaces from the list, and then your Service Bus Namespace from the right pane to get to the same screen where you can get the Connection Screen information.
 It should look something like the following:
 ```
 Endpoint=sb://myservicebusname.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=Axf5bbXYZeEaLoIeLMN2RV1sc3HdkYxFq7RX/T6a5TE=
 ```